Labor and Policy: Page 14

 Restaurant Revitalization Fund

-SBA to disburse $180M in remaining RRF funds
+SBA to disburse $83M in last of unallocated RRF funds

 Image attribution tooltip